Signature spell

 Damaging spell: (+1)

 • Area Effect Damage.
 Either when you cast this spell or when the spell ends (decided when you creature the signature spell), creatures in the spell’s area must make a saving throw or take damage equal to a number of d8 times the signature spell’s level.
 On a successful saving throw, creatures in the area instead take half damage.
-When cast with a spell slot of a higher level, this damage increases by 2d8 for each spell slot level above the signature spell’s spell level.
-This benefit replaces the base spell’s benefit from being cast at higher levels.

 • Bursting Damage.
 One target of the spell damages other creatures around it.
-Any creature that enters within 5 feet of the target for the first time on a turn or ends its turn there must succeed on a saving throw or take a number of d8 times the signature spell’s level damage, or half as much damage on a successful save.
+Any creature that enters within 5 feet of the target for the first time on a turn or ends its turn there must succeed on a saving throw or take damage equal to a number of d8 times the signature spell’s level damage, or half as much damage on a successful save.

 • Continuous Damage.
 Each time a creature fails a saving throw against this spell, it takes damage equal to a number of d6 times the signature spell’s level.